 Try to reduce your cortisol levels with self-care techniques that work for you.
 Allow yourself downtime and headspace, whether it’s a bath, reading a book, meditation or yoga.
 Whatever works for you, just be mindful of your stress levels.

 4. Plan your Comeback

-During your rest week consider putting together a new plan for your next block of training leading up to Struggle Dales in 12 weeks.
-Ensure you plot in at least one rest day and balance intensive training session with aerobic rides, active recovery and cross-training.
+During your rest week consider putting together a new plan for your next block of training leading up to Struggle Dales.
+Ensure you plot in rest days and balance intensive training session with aerobic rides, active recovery and cross-training.